French Armed Forces: Personnel

 The head of the French armed forces is the President of the Republic, in his role as chef des armées.
 However, the Constitution puts civil and military government forces at the disposal of the gouvernement (the executive cabinet of ministers chaired by the Prime Minister, who are not necessarily of the same political side as the president).
-The Minister of the Armed Forces (as of 2022, the incumbent Sébastien Lecornu) oversees the military's funding, procurement and operations.
+The Minister of the Armed Forces oversees the military's funding, procurement and operations.

 Historically, France relied a great deal on conscription to provide manpower for its military, in addition to a minority of professional career soldiers.
 Following the Algerian War, the use of non-volunteer draftees in foreign operations was ended; if their unit was called up for duty in war zones, draftees were offered the choice between requesting a transfer to another unit or volunteering for the active mission.

 In 1996, President Jacques Chirac's government announced the end of conscription and in 2001, conscription formally was ended.
 Young people must still, however, register for possible conscription (should the situation call for it).
 As of 2017 the French Armed Forces have total manpower of 426,265, and has an active personnel of 368,962 (with the Gendarmerie Nationale).

 It breaks down as follows (2022):